simonheimlicher/heimlicher.com/content/about/index.md

 ## Unleashing potential

-During this time, I have developed a passion for helping my colleagues unleash their full potential, regardless of their background, position, or age.
+During this time, I have developed a passion for assisting my colleagues in unleashing more of their potential, regardless of their background, organizational role, or age.

 I firmly believe that leadership is more crucial now than ever, especially given the rapid pace of change in fields such as [machine learning](/research/machine-learning).